garyzhubc/STAT406-2017/Lecture8/README.md

 If we were to follow the approach discussed so far we would need to find an "optimal" of selecting the number of knots and their positions, **plus** the order of the spline basis.
 Although one could consider using cross-validation for this, we note that this would require considerable computational effort (we would need to perform an exhaustive search on a 3-dimensional grid).

-We saw in class that *natural cubic splines* provide a natural space to look for a good regression estimator.
+We saw in class that *natural cubic splines* provide a natural *optimal* space to look for a good regression estimator.
 Furthermore, we only need to select one parameter--the penalty term, which can be done using any cross-validation "flavour" (although in this setting leave-one-out CV is particularly appealing, as we discussed in class).

 <!-- our approach, showing -->
 <!-- that we only need to consider regularized (penalized) *natural cubic splines*  -->